Bitcoin Mining vs. Buying Bitcoin: Which Is the Better Investment?

 The relationship between these variables shifts constantly.
 What makes 2026 interesting is that CapEx (hardware prices) is historically low while the long-term demand outlook for BTC remains strong.
 This creates a window where you can build infrastructure cheaply and benefit from improving economics as the market recovers.

 It's important to understand that mining profitability is cyclical.
 There will be periods where margins compress, particularly around halving events or during prolonged price declines.
 A well-managed operation plans for these cycles with conservative financial modeling and sufficient reserves.
+For more on why mining remains a great investment despite this complexity, see our overview.

 At Insight Services, we've operated Bitcoin mining infrastructure since 2022 across five U.S. locations.
 Our 21M product is a direct ownership vehicle designed for accredited investors who want professionally managed exposure to Bitcoin mining.